dotlang/language/README.md

 func add(x: T[], data: T)-> T    ;input must be an array and single var of the same type and same as output add(int_array, "A") will fail
 ```
-- This is a functio that accepts an input of any type and returns any type: `type Function := func(any)->any`.
+- This is a function that accepts an input of any type and returns any type: `type Function := func(any)->any`.
 Note that you cannot define a function type that can accept any number of anything.
 - When calling a function, you can remove parentheses if there is no ambiguity (only a single call is being made).
-`process data1, data2 & finalize data3 & save data4`
 - In function declaration you can use `ref` to indicate parameter will be accessible as read-write.
 Caller needs to mention `ref` when sending corresponding parameter:
 `func process(x: int, ref y: int)`
 caller: `process(t, ref u)`